 Joshua Bacallao – Head Instructor

-Joshua Bacallao is a first-degree black belt in Brazilian jiu-jitsu who has dedicated his life to martial arts.
-He started in Karate at a young age graduating later to jiu-jitsu,wrestling, boxing, judo and others.
+Joshua Bacallao is a second-degree black belt in Brazilian jiu-jitsu who has dedicated his life to martial arts.
+He started in Karate at a young age graduating later to jiu-jitsu, wrestling, boxing, judo and other forms of martial arts.
 The Florida native actively competes in IBJJF, no-gi and submission-only tournaments around the country with wins over several current world champions and other high-level grapplers.

 Joshua started his jiu-jitsu training under Bill Bartlett in Ocala, Fla., in his teens.
 He moved to Lakeland, Fla., to pursue a professional fighting career at 18 and fought for M1 Fighting Championships under Ross Kellin until a motorcycle accident put those plans on hold.